What Is an Advanced Directive for Health Care (Living Will)?

 Q: If I have signed more than one Advance Directive, which one will be effective?

-A: In the event you signed more than one valid Advance Directive, none of which have been revoked by you, the most recently signed Advance Directive will be considered your last wishes and the one given effect.
+A: In the event you signed more than one valid Advance Directive, none of which have been revoked by you, the most recently signed Advance Directive will be considered as your last wishes and the one given effect.

 Q: Is a document executed in another state and similar to Oklahoma’s Advance Directive for Health Care honored in Oklahoma?

-A: If you signed an Advance Directive in another state, which provides for the withholding or withdrawal of life-sustaining treatment or for the appointment of another to provide, withhold or withdraw life-sustaining treatment, and that document complied with the law of the state in which signed, it is valid in Oklahoma to the extent it does not exceed authorizations under Oklahoma law.
+A: If you signed an Advance Directive in another state that provides for the withholding or withdrawal of life-sustaining treatment or for the appointment of another to provide, withhold or withdraw life-sustaining treatment and that document complied with the law of the state in which it was signed, it is valid in Oklahoma to the extent it does not exceed authorizations under Oklahoma law.
 However, Oklahoma residents should sign an Advance Directive that complies with the Oklahoma law if at all possible.

 Q: After signing an Advance Directive, to whom should I give copies?

 A: You should consider making copies of your Advance Directive for your personal records, your family, your physician, your attorney, your health care proxy and alternate health care proxy.
-Have additional copies ready to take with you when you require hospitalization or other care as your health care providers will need a copy for your medical record.
+Your physician, who receives a copy of your advance directive, is required to make it a part of your medical records, and you may authorize the filing of your directive in a registry maintained by the Oklahoma Department of Health.
+Have additional copies ready to take with you when you require hospitalization or other care, as your health care providers will need a copy for your medical record.
 You should keep a list of persons to whom you have given a copy of your Advance Directive so that if you later change it or revoke it, you may collect the copies.

-Q: Where can I acquire a copy of an Advance Directive?
+Q: Where can I acquire a blank copy of an Advance Directive?

-A: A copy of an Advance Directive for Health Care may be downloaded here from the Oklahoma Bar Association, or obtained from your attorney.
+A: A copy of a blank Advanced Directive Form may be downloaded from the Oklahoma Bar Association (Free Advanced Directive Form) or obtained through your attorney.

 All Rights Reserved